 |According to new UTSC research, some bird species were vulnerable to habitat loss in the Thousand Island Lake Area of China.
 The top three bird species were able to survive habitat fragmentation on the newly created islands, but the bottom three were left vulnerable to fragmentation (Photos by Yuhao Zhao and Di Zeng)|

-What happens to birds living in the wild when you instantly flood an area roughly the size of Chicago, forever changing their habitat?
+What happens to birds living in the wild when you instantly flood an area, roughly the size of Chicago, and forever change their habitat?

-According to new U of T Scarborough research not only is there an overall loss of species, those that remain end up being very similar to each other.
+According to new U of T research not only is there an overall loss of species, but those that remain also end up being very alike.